mysrejourney/mkdocs/docs/terraform/work_terraform.md

 ![terraform_count_ls.png](../assets/terraform_count_ls.png)

-Hence, we need to create three different file.
-Here, I used variable configuration file for creating three files and modified configuration file to read the filename from variable configuration.
+Hence, we need to create three different files.
+Here, I used a variable configuration file for creating three files and modified configuration file to read the filename from variable configuration.
 ```
 variable filename {